Hybrid Agent Command Reference

 Note: If you have configured your agent to run in Kubernetes using the configure manage command, the start agent command starts the agent in a Kubernetes pod.
 If the agent is not configured to run in Kubernetes, the start agent command starts the agent as a stand alone agent that is not reliant on Kubernetes.

-Note: If you want the timestamp of the tibagent log line in UTC timezone, you must set the environment variable LOCAL_TIME_UTC=true using the following command:
+Note: If you want the timestamp of the log line in UTC timezone, you must set the environment variable LOCAL_TIME_UTC=true using the following command:

 LOCAL_TIME_UTC=true ./tibagent start agent agent37

-By default, if you do not declare the environment variable (LOCAL_TIME_UTC), it is the same as setting the variable LOCAL_TIME_UTC=false.
+By default, if you do not declare the environment variable (LOCAL_TIME_UTC), then it is the same as setting the variable LOCAL_TIME_UTC=false.

 stop agent